polettix/dibs-sample-mojo/docs/index.md

-The first four items specify image names and tags, the first one being the starting point (anchor `&base`), the two following ones representing base images for building and bundling, and the last one (anchor `&target`) represeting our target image name.
-We will define two intermediate container images in order to efficiently support a build phase (leveraging an image with build tools inside) and a bundle phase (including only runtime tools).
+The first four items specify image names and tags, the first one being the starting point (anchor `&base`), the two following ones representing base images for building and bundling, and the last one (anchor `&target`) representing our target image name.
+We define two intermediate container images in order to efficiently support a build phase (leveraging an image with build tools inside) and a bundle phase (including only runtime tools).

 The build step, i.e. when Perl modules are compiled and installed, will be performed using an unprivileged user account; anchor `&username` defines the name for such account, and will be used both to create the user and to run the build of modules, as well as it is set as the default user for running the target container.
-Defining its value in one single place will allow us to select some other username (e.g. one that is *not* tied to game Dwarf Fortress!).
+Defining its value in one single place will allow us to select some other username, should we need it (e.g. one that is *not* tied to game Dwarf Fortress!).

 The last three items define paths.
 As anticipated, we will generate artifacts in a build phase, at the end of which we select the needed ones